cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 p(0) = \dfrac{F}{A} = \dfrac{1}{R}\int_{0}^{\infty} \dfrac{p(z)m_{m}(z)g(z)}{T(z)}dz
 $$

-Which can be computed only by already knowing the vertical profile of the pressure.
+Which can be computed only if we already know the vertical profile of the pressure.
 We will try our best to find the surface pressure _ab initio_ after we further refine our model.
-In the meantime, we can approximate $p_{moist}(0)$ by means of a multiplying factor $\chi_m$ given by the fraction between the mass of the moist air column and the dry air column:
+In the meantime, we can approximate $p_{moist}(0)$ through a multiplying factor $\chi_m$, given by the ratio between the masses of the moist air column and the dry air column.
+With the ISA temperature profile and $\varphi = 1$ up to 20 km we obtain:

 $$
 \begin{cases}